Home

 Read the full Ariel's Grotto review with menu and prices.

-Bonus: Fairy Sighting!
+Bonus Fairy Sighting!

 If you want to meet a Disney Fairie, stop by Pixie Hollow.
 Newly opened near the Matterhorn, Pixie Hollow is home to Tinker Bell and her friends Silvermist, Iridessa, Fawn and Rosetta.